by Susan Flantzer © Unofficial Royalty 2016

 In 1807, Maria Ludovika’s first cousin, Franz I, Emperor of Austria, King of Hungary and Bohemia became a widower for the second time when his second wife Maria Theresa of Naples and Sicily (his double first cousin, also a first cousin of Maria Ludovika) died after childbirth along with her 12th child.
 The 39-year-old Emperor consoled his grief with visits to his aunt (by marriage) Maria Beatrice Ricciarda and fell in love with the beautiful and literate Maria Ludovika who was 19 years old.
 Maria Ludovika and Franz were married on January 6, 1808, in a ceremony conducted by the bride’s brother Karl, Archbishop of Esztergom, Primate of Hungary.
 The marriage was childless.

 Franz’s father Holy Roman Emperor Leopold II and Maria Ludovika’s father were brothers.
 Franz became Holy Roman Emperor at age 24 in 1792 after the two-year reign of his father.
 Holy Roman Emperor Franz II feared that Napoleon could take over his personal lands within the Holy Roman Empire, so in 1804 he proclaimed himself Emperor Franz I of Austria.
-Two years later, after Napoleon’s victory at the Battle of Austerlitz, the Holy Roman Empire was dissolved and lands that had been held by the Holy Roman Emperor were given to Napoleon’s allies creating the Kingdom of Bavaria, the Kingdom of Württemberg, and the Grand Duchy of Baden.
+Two years later, after Napoleon’s victory at the Battle of Austerlitz, the Holy Roman Empire was dissolved.
+Lands that had been held by the Holy Roman Emperor were given to Napoleon’s allies creating the Kingdom of Bavaria, the Kingdom of Württemberg, and the Grand Duchy of Baden.

 The French had protested Franz’s marriage to Maria Ludovika and there were fears in Vienna that the new Empress’ hatred of Napoleon could cause Austria to go back to war.
 In 1809, Austria did attack France again, hoping to gain an advantage over Napoleon because of France’s involvement in the Peninsular War in Spain and Portugal.
 Austria was again defeated, and this time Franz was forced to ally himself with Napoleon.
 He had to cede territory to the French Empire, join the Continental System, and marry his eldest daughter Marie-Louise to Napoleon, who had divorced his first wife Joséphine because she had failed to produce an heir.
 Maria Ludovika, who was only four years older than her stepdaughter, was vehemently against the marriage.
 After the final defeat of Napoleon, Franz and Maria Ludovika hosted the Congress of Vienna from September 1814 to June 1815.
 The objective of the Congress was to provide a long-term peace plan for Europe by settling critical issues arising from the Napoleonic Wars.